WuMason/openca/README.md

 ```
 *The first time you need to enter a password !*

-You also need close apche2 and start your apache ..
+You also need close server's apche2 and start your apache ..
 ```
    service apache2 stop